tailcallhq/federation-example/README.md

   To run the source of the data, that is used by the reference implementations.

-- In another terminal run `TC_LOG_LEVEL=error tailcall start ./configurations/1-basic.graphql`

-  To run the Tailcall platform.
-You can now navigate to Tailcall's [playground](https://tailcall.run/playground/?u=http://127.0.0.1:8030/graphql&utm_source=tailcall-debug&utm_medium=server) and run the reference query to ensure that everything is running smoothly.

 - In another terminal run `hey -n 200 -z 10s -m GET -H 'Accept: application/json' -H 'Content-Type: application/json' http://127.0.0.1:8090/big-json`

   Benchmark the baseline Source -> NGINX implementation and measure statistics.

-- Run `hey -n 200 -z 10s -m POST -H 'Accept: application/json' -H 'Content-Type: application/json' -D bench-hey-big.json http://127.0.0.1:8030/graphql`
+- Run `hey -n 200 -z 10s -m GET -H 'Accept: application/json' -H 'Content-Type: application/json' http://127.0.0.1:4006/big-json`

-  Benchmark the Tailcall platform implementation and measure statistics.
+  Benchmark the source throughput.

+- Run `./benchmark.sh bench-hey-big.json`

+  To benchmark all the Tailcall configurations

 In the folder `./configuration` we can read reference upstream configurations.